• How Are the Danner Novels Different?

 Q: How hard was it to figure out how someone could do that?

-A: I studied the maps.
+A: I studied the maps and water depth charts.
 I slept, hoping my subconscious would come up with an answer.
 I took long walks, talking to myself, suggesting alternatives and novel ways to approach a solution.
 I kept asking, "What if..."
 Then one day I got it, at least the basic plan.
 I went back to my office to work out the details.
 Of course, the terrorist attack plan was only half of the solution.
 I also had to figure out how Matt's CIA team—the one that was supposed to remain in the background—could discover the plot and alert the security forces.
 Also Matt would have to play a central role in the discovery.
 More walking, more brainstorming.
-I was relieved when I got it all worked out, and I think the reader will enjoy how the complex plot unfolds.
+I was relieved when I got it all worked out.
+I think the reader will enjoy how the complex plot unfolds.

 Q: So, map study, combined with inspiration, right?